hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Replacing assert

-My best solution is introduce a new keyword called "astnode"
+My best solution is introduce a new keyword called `astnode`

 ```C++
 // origin